-Additionally, The Hawkeye initiative, which reverses the roles of men and women in superhero posters, has been employed in Ant Man and The Wasp (2018), with Evangeline Lilly in one poster looking directly at the camera in a suit which looks protective, whilst Rudd stands behind her, emphasising his body in an off the shoulder gaze.
-The Director of the film, Peyton Reed, replied to users who disagreed with the reversal of gender roles with the subtle message that this film was not for them.
+Additionally, the Hawkeye Initiative, which reverses the roles of men and women in superhero posters, has been employed in Ant-Man and The Wasp (2018), with Evangeline Lilly in one poster looking directly at the camera in a suit which looks protective, while Rudd stands behind her, emphasising his body in an off-the-shoulder gaze.
+The director of the film, Peyton Reed, replied to users who disagreed with the reversal of gender roles with the subtle message that this film was not for them.
 The Wasp’s shared billing has to portray Marvel as a changed franchise in order for Captain Marvel, premiering in 2019, to feel like an organic progression rather than a money-making venture.
-As mentioned previously, social progression gives the franchise a place to grow into future society, as an antidote for the political which can now bombard the public digitally more than ever.
-Future films in the MCU’s ‘Phase Four’ could feature Kamala Khan, who is Captain Marvel’s protégé (essentially what Spiderman is to Iron Man), a possible Valkyrie film and a Black Widow film, whose director, Cate Shortland, has been picked carefully so as to redeem Black Widows past portrayal as the awesomely skilled but underappreciated character.
+As mentioned previously, social progression gives the franchise a place to grow into future society, as an antidote for the political, which can now bombard the public digitally more than ever.
+Future films in the MCU’s Phase Four could feature Kamala Khan, who is Captain Marvel’s protégé (essentially what Spider-Man is to Iron Man), a possible Valkyrie film and a Black Widow film, whose director, Cate Shortland, has been picked carefully so as to redeem Black Widow’s past portrayal as an awesomely skilled but underappreciated character.

 Ordinary people posting on Twitter and Tumblr now have power of profit over billion-dollar corporations like Disney, simply through conversation.
-Finally, big budget Hollywood films have to take accountability and listen to different types of people to represent in order to maintain its place as culturally relevant.
+Finally, big-budget Hollywood films have to take accountability and listen to different types of people to represent in order to maintain its place as culturally relevant.